 • Comprehensive understanding of the Safeguarding and Prevent agenda

 • Be in a continued position to work in the United Kingdom

 In return the College offers:

-Please note that we are interviewing immediately for these opportunities and candidates must be available for interview between 14 and 25 May 2018
+Please note that we are interviewing immediately for these opportunities and candidates must be available for interview and an Assessor qualification is Essential.

 Unfortunately, we are not able to give feedback to un-shortlisted applicants.
 If you are successful, we will contact you by email or phone within 48 hours of interview.